neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 And he talks about an incident that was recounted, it's famous and there are photos I believe, that happened in Conus in Lithuania.

-Dan Stone writes, "Across the occupied areas of the Western Soviet Union, local collaborators willingly took part.
+Dan Stone writes,

+> "Across the occupied areas of the Western Soviet Union, local collaborators willingly took part.
+>
-Some did so out of hatred for the Jews, wrapped up in the anti-communist belief in so-called Judeo-Bolshevism.
+> Some did so out of hatred for the Jews, wrapped up in the anti-communist belief in so-called Judeo-Bolshevism.
+>

-Though again, it should be stressed that this was a form of anti-Semitism first and foremost, since one did not need to hate Jews to be anti-communist.
+> Though again, it should be stressed that this was a form of anti-Semitism first and foremost, since one did not need to hate Jews to be anti-communist.
+>

-But the combination of these two hatreds made a ferocious synthesis.
+> But the combination of these two hatreds made a ferocious synthesis.
+>

-One of the most famous examples, he writes, is the so-called death-dealer of Conus, who beat Jews with an iron rod in Conus as onlookers stood and watched the rivers of blood run higher.
+> One of the most famous examples, he writes, is the so-called death-dealer of Conus, who beat Jews with an iron rod in Conus as onlookers stood and watched the rivers of blood run higher.
+>

-The report of an astonished German soldier who photographed the scene is instructive."
+> The report of an astonished German soldier who photographed the scene is instructive."

 Now the account from the German soldier, and as I think I said, photographs do exist.

-"A young man, he must have been a Lithuanian, with rolled up sleeves, was armed with an iron crowbar.
+> "A young man, he must have been a Lithuanian, with rolled up sleeves, was armed with an iron crowbar.
+>

-He dragged out one man at a time from a group and struck him with the crowbar with one or more blows on the back of his head.
+> He dragged out one man at a time from a group and struck him with the crowbar with one or more blows on the back of his head.
+>

-Within three-quarters of an hour, he had beaten to death the entire group of 45 to 50 people in this way.
+> Within three-quarters of an hour, he had beaten to death the entire group of 45 to 50 people in this way.
+>

-The behavior of the civilians present, women and children, was unbelievable.
+> The behavior of the civilians present, women and children, was unbelievable.
+>

-After each man had been killed, they began to clap, and when the national anthem started, they joined in singing and clapping."
+> After each man had been killed, they began to clap, and when the national anthem started, they joined in singing and clapping."

 John Stone points out that sometimes this isn't even anti-Semitism, sometimes it's just complete self-enrichment, and he quotes a Polish journalist who says,

 > "For the Germans, three-hundred Jews are three-hundred enemies of humanity.
 >
 > For the Lithuanians, they are three-hundred pairs of shoes, trousers and the like."
->

 There are some weird psychological things going on in all this too, and I don't attempt to speculate on what they were.

 But when I was growing up, there was this feeling, because this was the sort of thing that was used as a defense at the Nuremberg war crime trials, that a lot of these people found themselves in positions where they just had to follow orders and do distasteful things.

+# On two types of people: who screamed at night and who enjoyed killing

 But there's enough evidence out there to show that a lot of people enjoyed this.